 In person we were successful at creating a calendar of all family meetings and events and distributing widely.
-This allowed for families to plan accordingly and prioritize attending events such as our quarterly honor roll and meetings with the principal.

-A challenge in person was the number of families who were able to attend our meetings with the principal.
-We provided evening hours as part of the solution.
+This allowed for families to plan accordingly and prioritize attending events.
+A challenge in person was the number of families who were able to attend our meetings, such as SSC, ELAC, and meetings with the principal.
+We continued to experiment with dates and times and discuss with parents hwo to schedule such meetings to allow for higher attendance.